Davante Adams Player Prop Bets for NFL Week 12 | Green Bay vs. Los Angeles 11/28/2021

 Matchup vs. Los Angeles

-- In his two matchups against the Rams, Adams' 99.5 receiving yards average is 10.0 more than his over/under for Sunday's game (89.5).
+- Adams' 99.5 receiving yards per game in his two career matchups against the Rams are 9.0 more than his over/under for Sunday's game.

-- Adams, in two matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Adams has caught a touchdown pass against the Rams once, but did not have multiple TDs in that game.

 - Note: Adams' stats vs. Rams date back to 2016.